George Dikeoulakos: Coaching career

+Coaching national teams

 Starting in 2006, Dikeoulakos was working with Costas Missas as an assistant coach of the Greece women's national team.
 Together they achieved the fifth place in Eurobasket 2009 in Latvia, securing the ticket for the World Championship.

 The same year, the same coaching duet won the gold medal in men's U20 Eurobasket.

 The next two years he was the head coach of the Latvia women's national team and in Eurobasket 2011 they finished eighth.

 In 2013, the Greek Basketball Federation announced Dikeoulakos as the new head coach with the goal to pass the qualification games for the Eurobasket 2015.
 In the qualification round the team finished first and qualified for the Eurobasket 2015 where they finished 10th out of 20 countries.

 In October 2021, he was announced as the new head coach of the Slovenian women's national team.